Services and Benefits

 Partners and Affiliates

 In addition to Heart and Stroke, a number of other Canadian cardiovascular associations have established affiliations with the CCS, including those that represent physician subspecialty areas of cardiology.
-The CCS and its affiliates are all active participants at the Canadian Cardiovascular Congress, which is hosted by the CCS and Heart and Stroke.
+The CCS and its affiliates are all active participants at the Canadian Cardiovascular Congress, which is hosted by the CCS.